Let's Work Together

 Gavin Devore Leonard

-His background includes serving as State Director of One Ohio Now (our budget and tax policy coalition) from 2011-17, State Director of Ohio’s Center for Progressive Leadership from ’08-’11, co-founder and Executive Director of Elementz (a hip hop-based youth arts center in Cincinnati) from ’05-’08, and years working for affordable housing organizations, canvassing on environmental issues, and plenty of volunteer work – often on racial justice and police accountability.
-He didn’t finish New York University because he was so excited to get to work :).
+Gavin previously served as State Director and lobbyist for One Ohio Now, Ohio’s budget and tax policy coalition from 2011-17, State Director of Ohio’s Center for Progressive Leadership from 2008-2011, and co-founder and Executive Director of Elementz (a hip hop-based youth arts center in Cincinnati) from 2005-2008.
+In past lives, he also spent years working for affordable housing organizations, canvassing on environmental issues, working on police accountability and racial justice, and more.
+He serves on multiple committees and boards.
+He didn’t finish New York University because he was so excited to get to work (too excited, he wished he could tell his past self :).

-Gavin lives in Yellow Springs with his wife and two kids and loves rivers, basketball, Tetris, hip hop, flavorful food, and reading.
+Gavin lives and serves as a Village Council Member in Yellow Springs, where he lives with his teacher wife and two disabled kids.
+He loves office supplies, spreadsheets, rivers, basketball, Tetris, hip hop, golf, flavorful food, traveling (especially to where there are no people), and reading magazines and books.

 Pronouns:he/him/his